Skip Navigation Links

 High-Impact Grantmaking

-The High-Impact Grantmaking initiative is the Foundation’s annual grantmaking opportunity that aims to address Houston’s most pressing social and economic challenges.
+The High-Impact Grantmaking initiative is the Community Foundation’s grantmaking opportunity that aims to address Houston’s most pressing social and economic challenges.

-The High-Impact Grantmaking initiative gives our donors and partners the ability to partner with the Foundation and invest, together, in innovative solutions with catalytic community impact focused on Houston’s most pressing challenges.
+The High-Impact Grantmaking initiative gives our donors and partners the ability to collaboratewith the Community Foundation by collectively investing in innovative solutions with catalytic community impact focused on advancingregional economic mobility for individuals and families with an emphasis on intergenerational poverty.

 High-Impact Grantmaking: Fueling High-Impact Philanthropy